lolmico/lottish-translator/README.md

 # idk what to call this part
 when you open the .exe ignore the command window since its just something that necessary for the code to run

+if you want to look at code then you can see it in the main branch (idk what im doing so if it doesnt work tell me somehow)